rexresearch.com

 [0048] Carrier oscillator 32 produces on carrier signal line 36 a

-the signal from oscillator 32 by applying an appropriate disable signal
+disable the signal from oscillator 32 by applying an appropriate

-signal line 38.
-This modulated signal is applied through emitter output
+appears on signal line 38.
+This modulated signal is applied

-filter 39 which substantially reduces or eliminates the carrier
+through emitter output filter 39 which substantially reduces or

 [0051] The output of the AM modulator and power generator 34 and